wchuhao/wchuhao.github.io/README.md

 ## Relation Between Etter's Concepts and Steps to Hosting a Static Site

-Etter's Book "Modern Technical Writing" describes many concepts and practices of modern technical writing that you have just done by following the steps above.
-Lets examine the core concepts and how the relate to the steps we just did.
+By following the steps above, you have just completed many of Etter's concepts and practices of modern technical writing.
+Let's examine how the core concepts relate to the steps we just took.

 1. Use a lightweight markup language